 - 1/2 teaspoon garlic salt

 - 1 10-ounce package of frozen chopped spinach, defrosted and squeezed dry

-- 1 sheet of frozen puff pastry, defrosted
+- 1 puff pastry sheet, defrosted

 - Whisk together the egg and water, set aside.